loader image

 2. Drops Often Fail

-Oil drops soften only the surface.
+Oil drops can soften the outer layer of wax.

-3. Risk of Injury
+3. There Is a Risk of Injury

-• Scratch the canal
+• Scratching or tearing the canal skin

-• Damage the eardrum
+• Pushing wax deeper toward the eardrum

 4. Syringing Is Often Ineffective